-Thus, there is in parliamentary democracies a close relationship between the executive and legislative powers that rests on a careful balance of reciprocal trust between parliament and the government.
+Thus, there is in parliamentary democracies a close relationship between the executive and legislative powers, resting on a careful balance of reciprocal trust between parliament and the government.
 On the one hand, the parliamentary majority has confidence in the government, trusting it not only to administer the executive branch but also to take the initiative in formulating policy and introducing legislation.
 Parliament can influence legislation by making specific amendments, and may even occasionally veto legislation or policies proposed by the government, but under normal circumstances a government enjoying the confidence of parliament can expect to pass the bulk of its legislative programme through parliament without serious obstructions or sustained objections.
 This means that the country can be governed in accordance with a coherent policy developed by the executive.

-On the other hand, the government is always dependent on the continued willingness of parliament to defer to its policy leadership.
-Government ministers typically do not serve for fixed terms of office, and the majority in parliament can at any time withdraw its support from the government by means of a vote of no confidence or vote of censure (or, in some countries, by refusing to pass the budget, or by voting against the government's annual statement of intended legislative policy).
-Thus, parliament is led by the government only to the extent that a majority is willing to be led.
+On the other hand, the government is always dependent on continued parliamentary support.
+Governments do not serve for fixed terms, but instead hold office only so long as they enjoy the confidence or support of a majority of the members of parliament.
+Parliament can at any time withdraw this support by means of a vote of no confidence or vote of censure (or, in some countries, by refusing to pass the budget, or by voting against the government's annual statement of intended legislative policy).
+In that case, one of two things might happen: either (a) the government will be forced to resign and a new government will be formed that is more agreeable to the parliamentary majority; or (b) parliament will be dissolved, leading to new parliamentary elections in which citizens will have to choose (by returning a majority to parliament that is supportive of, or opposed to, the government) whether or not the government should continue in office.
+Thus, in a well functioning parliamentary democracy the government leads, but only to the extent, and in the direction, that the parliamentary majority is willing to be led.